1997–98 Sacramento Kings season: Regular season

-Mitch Richmond averaged 23.2 points per game, led the Kings with 130 three-point field goals, and was named to the All-NBA Third Team.
-In addition, Corliss Williamson showed improvement becoming the team's starting power forward, averaging 17.7 points and 5.6 rebounds per game, while Billy Owens provided the team with 10.5 points and 7.5 rebounds per game.
-Meanwhile, Funderburke played a sixth man role off the bench, averaging 9.5 points and 4.5 rebounds per game, but only played 52 games due to injury, Johnson contributed 7.5 points and 4.3 assists per game, Olden Polynice provided with 7.9 points and 6.3 rebounds per game, and Stewart contributed 6.6 rebounds, and led the team with 2.4 blocks per game.
-Mahmoud Abdul-Rauf only played just 31 games, missing the final three months of the regular season with the flu and an corneal ulcer, as he contributed 7.3 points per game off the bench.
+Richmond averaged 23.2 points, 4.0 assists and 1.3 steals per game, led the Kings with 130 three-point field goals, and was named to the All-NBA Third Team.
+In addition, Corliss Williamson showed improvement becoming the team's starting small forward, averaging 17.7 points and 5.6 rebounds per game, while Billy Owens provided the team with 10.5 points and 7.5 rebounds per game, and Funderburke played a sixth man role off the bench, averaging 9.5 points and 4.5 rebounds per game, but only played 52 games due to a strained right rotator cuff injury.
+Meanwhile, Thorpe averaged 8.3 points and 6.1 rebounds per game in 27 games after the trade, Johnson contributed 7.5 points and 4.3 assists per game, and Olden Polynice provided with 7.9 points and 6.3 rebounds per game.
+Mahmoud Abdul-Rauf contributed 7.3 points per game, but only played just 31 games, missing the final three months of the regular season due to the flu, and an corneal ulcer, while Dehere provided with 6.4 points and 2.5 assists per game, Abdul-Wahad contributed 6.4 points per game, and Stewart averaged 4.6 points, 6.6 rebounds and 2.4 blocks per game.

 During the NBA All-Star weekend at Madison Square Garden in New York City, New York, Richmond was selected for the 1998 NBA All-Star Game, as a member of the Western Conference All-Star team; it was his sixth and final All-Star appearance.
 In addition, Richmond also participated in the inaugural NBA 2Ball Competition, along with Ruthie Bolton-Holifield of the WNBA's Sacramento Monarchs, and Stewart was selected for the NBA Rookie Game, as a member of the Western Conference Rookie team.

-Richmond finished in fifteenth place in Most Valuable Player voting, while Williamson finished in second place in Most Improved Player voting, behind Alan Henderson of the Atlanta Hawks.
-For the first time since moving to Sacramento, the Kings failed to sell out a home game at the ARCO Arena II on November 6, 1997, ending their 497-game sellout streak.
+Richmond finished in 15th place in Most Valuable Player voting, while Williamson finished in second place in Most Improved Player voting, behind Alan Henderson of the Atlanta Hawks.

+The Kings finished 25th in the NBA in home-game attendance, with an attendance of 605,443 at the ARCO Arena II during the regular season, which was the fifth-lowest in the league.
+For the first time since moving to Sacramento, the team failed to sell out a home game at the ARCO Arena II on November 6, 1997, ending their 497-game sellout streak.

+Aftermath

-Following the season, Richmond was traded along with Thorpe to the Washington Wizards after seven seasons with the Kings, while Owens and Polynice both signed as free agents with the Seattle SuperSonics, whom Polynice used to play for, Johnson signed with the Atlanta Hawks, Stewart signed with the Toronto Raptors, Abdul-Rauf left to play overseas in Turkey, and head coach Eddie Jordan was fired.
+Following the season, Richmond and Thorpe were both traded to the Washington Wizards, after Richmond spent seven seasons with the Kings.
+Meanwhile, Owens and Polynice both signed as free agents with the Seattle SuperSonics, whom Polynice used to play for, Johnson signed with the Atlanta Hawks, Stewart signed with the Toronto Raptors, Abdul-Rauf left to play overseas in Turkey, and head coach Eddie Jordan was fired.